-Hi, I’m Lori Cronwell, a writer with a passion for small space design, vintage/shabby chic décor, soft pink, Europe and slow travel.
-Home in Portland, Oregon becomes all the sweeter after a month or two in another country.
+Hi, I’m Lori Cronwell, a writer with a passion for small space design, vintage/shabby chic décor, soft pink and slow traveling Europe (especially France).
+After a month or two or three in another country, I'm ready to settle back into my life in Portland, Oregon.

 How can I afford to slow travel in Europe while keeping my home base?
 For me, it was about drastically downsizing and simplifying my life so I could create the freedom and ability to work from anywhere while still maintaining a comfortable and beautiful home.